-The present state of the mantle styling makes Emily Henderson cry…seriously, it does.
+The present state of the mantel styling makes Emily Henderson cry…seriously, it does.
 It needed a makeover…badly.
-One of the best features in a home might just be the fireplace and mine was embarrassing.
+One of the best features in a home might just be the fireplace, and mine was embarrassing.
 To say the least, it was not the fireplace of my dreams.
-In fact, a large part of me wanted to take a sledgehammer to it. but rather to take things to such extremes (mainly because we have been living in construction zone central for almost 3 years), I chose to dip my toes in the mantle makeover.
+In fact, a large part of me wanted to take a sledgehammer to it.
+But rather than take things to such extremes (mainly because we have been living in construction zone central for almost 3 years), I chose to dip my toes in the mantel makeover.
 To keep it quick, clean, and easy, I decided to keep the ugly molding and even uglier marble and gave it a simple facelift.
 (The Boy and I discussed painting it white, but since all of our trim was medium wood, we thought it might look weird.)

-it’s been looking like this for a couple of years now, but it wasn’t until I posted my to-do list that things really came to a head. something HAD to be done with this mantle…so I watched this…over and over and over again.
+It’s been looking like this for a couple of years now, but it wasn’t until I posted my to-do list that things came to a head.
+Something HAD to be done with this mantel…so I watched this…over and over and over again.

-Option number one of finding a commanding piece…I had knocked it out of the park out with that Tulum photo. it was substantial without being overpowering and it took up just the right amount of space.
+Option number one of finding a commanding piece…I had knocked it out of the park with that Tulum photo.
+It was substantial without being overpowering and it took up just the right amount of space.
 Booyah!

-The objects, vases, books, collections piece was where I had been tripping myself up. see, my mantle was not deep. in fact, it was less than 6″ deep…sad face. so I went on a hunt and scoured Etsy, flea markets, and everything I had existing in my home.
-I wanted stylish eclectic pieces that gave the entire mantle movement, added height, texture, softened edges, and added layers. now, do all of that and stay in the 6″ depth restraint? challenge accepted.
+The objects, vases, books, and collections piece were where I had been tripping myself up. see, my mantel was not deep.
+In fact, it was less than 6″ deep…sad face. so I went on a hunt and scoured Etsy, flea markets, and everything I had existing in my home.
+I wanted stylish eclectic pieces that gave the entire mantel movement, added height, and texture, softened edges, and added layers.
+Do all that and stay in the 6″ depth restraint?
+Challenge accepted.

-I like brass, obvs. the sheen reflects a lot of light, it looks rich, and its patina on older pieces is just plain beautiful. that amazing gold vase is by Nate Berkus for target circa last year and I got it on clearance for like $3. it’s been making its rounds around the house, but I think it’s finally found its home. the peonies are silk (mainly because I’m not good about having fresh flowers in the house) from Terrain. they add great texture. at the moment terrain is out of their silks, but they usually replenish in September.
+I like brass, obvs. the sheen reflects a lot of light, it looks rich, and its patina on older pieces is just plain beautiful.
+That amazing gold vase is by Nate Berkus for Target circa last year, and I got it on clearance for like $3.
+It’s been making its rounds around the house, but I think it’s finally found its home. the peonies are silk (mainly because I’m not good about having fresh flowers in the house) from Terrain.
+They add great texture. at the moment, Terrain is out of its silks, but they usually replenish in September.

-The various heights on the brass tea lights give height and interrupt the frame adding the layer effect that I wanted. they are also skinny little guys which also helped me add in some layers and depth.
+The various heights on the brass tea lights give height and interrupt the frame adding the layer effect I wanted.
+They are also skinny little guys which also helped me add some layers and depth.

 This Diptique Tuberose Candle has seen better days, but I refuse to toss it until I burn every last bit of it. it smells soooooo good!

 So it’s not perfect, BUUUUTTTTTT, it looks much more beautiful than it did!
-The intention was to be cozy and inviting, young and modern and not cluttered. so far, I absolutely love how it turned out.
-I need to add in a few more things, but I also need to save a few more bucks to attain such pretty little things.
+The intention was to be cozy and inviting, young and modern, and not cluttered.
+So far, I love how it turned out.
+I need to add a few more things, but I also need to save a few more bucks to attain such pretty little things.
 I think I also need to find some brass polish to rid that box of its fingerprints…in due time, in due time.